-Traveling to Australia is a pricey proposition—the airfare alone could bust your budget, and the sheer length of the flight encourages most visitors to stretch their visit for well over a week (it’ll take you that long just to get over the jet lag!).
-So how can you afford a two-week or longer journey to the Land Down Under?
+Traveling to Australia is a pricey proposition—the airfare alone could bust your budget, and the sheer length of the flight encourages most visitors to stretch their visit for well over a week (it’ll take you that long just to get over the jet lag).
+So is it really possible to travel Australia for cheap?

 It may not be as difficult as you think.
-We’ve put together 25 ways to help you save money on every aspect of your trip to Australia, including info on cheap eats, discount cards, fun freebies and more.
+Below are 25 ways to help you save money on every aspect of your trip to Australia, including info on cheap eats, discount cards, fun freebies, and more.

 2. Time your visit.
 Airfare is typically most expensive between December and February, which is summer in Australia and the most popular time to visit places like Sydney and Melbourne.
-You’ll likely find lower fares during the shoulder seasons: spring and fall) or during the winter off-season.
+You’ll likely find lower fares during the shoulder seasons (spring and fall) or during the winter off-season.

-3. Consider an air pass.
-Qantas offers a Walkabout Air Pass that includes roundtrip airfare to Australia as well as several domestic flights within the country.
+3. Consider a flight package.
+Qantas offers Explorer fares that include round-trip airfare to Australia as well as several domestic flights within the country.
 Prices are based on season and how far you plan to fly within Australia.
-For more options (including passes that are also valid in New Zealand and the South Pacific), see our story on Air Passes.

 4. Keep your focus.
 Australia is enormous—nearly the size of the continental U.S. You wouldn’t try to see the entire U.S. in two weeks, so don’t attempt to do it in Australia either.
 If you have limited time for your trip, fix your sights on one or two regions and explore them thoroughly—you’ll have a more relaxing experience, and save both time and money on transportation.

 5. Consider a cruise.
 If you’re looking to see a variety of destinations without having to unpack more than once, a cruise is a cost-efficient and convenient option.
-We’ve seen Australia cruises that cost less than $100 per person, per night; these rates include accommodations, meals, entertainment and transportation from each port to the next.
-Royal Caribbean, Princess and P&O Cruises Australia are just a few of the lines you could consider.
+There are Australia cruises that cost less than $100 per person, per night; these rates include accommodations, meals, entertainment, and transportation from each port to the next.
+Royal Caribbean, Princess, and Holland America are just a few of the lines you could consider.
 See the best sites to book a cruise for comparison shopping.

 12. Check the discount airlines.
 Thanks to Australia’s sheer size, the quickest way to get around the country is by air.
 Australia has a number of discount airlines that provide affordably priced domestic flights, including Jetstar, Regional Express (REX), and Tigerair.
 (Be sure to check which baggage fees and other charges might apply on these airlines, as they could cancel out any fare savings.)

 13. Take the bus.
 If you’ve got time to spare or if you’re focusing your travels on a relatively small region, hopping on a bus to your next city may be your cheapest option.
-Greyhound Australia offers a wealth of discounts and specials, sometimes up to 50 percent off.
+Greyhound Australia offers a variety of specials, including discounts for seniors, kids, and students.
 For extended travel, consider a bus pass.

-15. Travel for free.
+15. Use public transit for free.
 A number of Australian cities have made select public transportation routes free to the public.
 For example, Brisbane has free service on several bus routes in the city center, while Perth offers free transit on buses and trains within a certain city zone.
-Sydney also offers several free shuttles.
+Melbourne also has a free tram zone.

 16. Travel at a discount.
-If you’ll be spending time in Australian cities, keep an eye out for public transportation discount cards such as Sydney’s Opal card, which offers discounts and a cap on your maximum daily fare, no matter how many times you use the transit system.
-If you’ll be relying heavily on public transportation, these passes can save you money over individually priced tickets.
+If you’ll be spending time in Australian cities, keep an eye out for public transportation discount cards such as Sydney’s Opal card, which offers discounts and a cap on your maximum daily and fares, no matter how many times you use the transit system.
+These passes can save you money over individually priced tickets.

 17. Think outside the tour.
 Why pay for a pricey sightseeing cruise around Sydney’s harbor when you could enjoy the same scenic views from a Sydney public ferry for about a third of the price?